sureshkvl/stormflash/README.md

     Verb	URI	        Description
-    POST	/services	Create a new service in VCG.
+    POST	/services	Create a new service in VCG/CPEs.

 The request **must** have the following parameters in JSON data